 Have you or someone you love been injured by a careless driver in Ontario?
-The experienced lawyers at Greg Monforton & Partners have handled dozens of car accident claims and can help you determine if you are entitled to compensation.
+An experienced personal injury lawyer in Windsor, ON at Greg Monforton & Partners may be able to help you determine if you are entitled to compensation.

 Some of the changes that Ontarians can expect include:

 - Increased fines for distracted driving as well as assigning three demerit points upon conviction.

 - Drivers will have to wait until pedestrians have completely crossed the road at school and pedestrian crossings.